Food Safety 101

 Through active engagement in the presentation participants will identify, name and understand the principles of food safety

-Participants will gain a better understanding of biological, chemical and physical hazards and of the conditions that promote growth and cross contamination to ingredients, equipment and finish product
+Participants will gain a better understanding of biological, chemical and physical hazards and of the conditions that promote cross contamination to ingredients, equipment and finish product

 Outline